 Each child is unique, and every cancer is different.
-As the Pediatric Cancer Genome Project continues to drive basic research on the genetics of cancer, St. Jude is launching an ambitious new program to apply its powerful technologies where they are needed most: the bedsides of our patients.
+As findings from the Pediatric Cancer Genome Project continue to drive basic research on the genetics of cancer, St. Jude has launched an ambitious program to apply its powerful technologies where they are needed most: the bedsides of our patients.

 Bringing large-scale genome sequencing out of the research lab and into the clinic is a massive endeavor.
 Using the technology in patient care requires deep expertise, state-of-the-art facilities, and focused, mission-driven research, all major strengths of St. Jude.

 This technology offers the promise of true precision medicine, in which treatment and long-term care can be tailored for each child.